brianfee/pylogic/README.md

-# vulcan-logic
+# Pylor
+Pylor: A PYthon Logic handleR
-A Python library for parsing logic strings and determining validity against a dataset.
+A library for parsing logic strings and determining validity against a dataset.